ALIMONY: WHAT YOU NEED TO KNOW

 What does the court consider in awarding alimony?

 Unlike in child support cases, there are no “guidelines” to determine alimony.
-Rather, the court considers the statutory factors listed below in determining the amount and duration of an alimony award:
+Rather, the court considers the statutory factors listed below, according to Maryland Code, Family Law § 11-106, in determining the amount and duration of an alimony award:

 – The ability of the party seeking alimony to be wholly or partly self-supporting;